-The course is an exploration of how themes in the Bible and associated themes have been used in literature: two major works of classical literature are explored in depth: Dante's Inferno and Purgatorio, both of which focus on the nature of evil, Satan, and sin.
+The course is an exploration of how themes in the Bible and associated themes have been used in literature: major works of classical literature are explored in depth: Dante's Inferno, Milton's Paradise Lost, and C.S.
+Lewis' The Great Divorce, all of which focus on the nature of evil, Satan, and sin.
 Class discussions and weekly reflection papers will comprise the material for evaluation in the course.